ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/envoy/install_envoy.md

 ### Arm deployment options

 There are numerous ways to deploy Envoy on Arm: bare metal, cloud VMs, or the various Envoy services that cloud providers offer.
-If you already have an Arm system, you can skip over this subsection and continue reading.
+If you already have an Arm system, you can skip over this subsection and continue with installation options.

 * Arm Cloud VMs
   * [Get started with Arm-based cloud instances](/learning-paths/servers-and-cloud-computing/csp) learning path